 9. Collection of Fees and Other Amounts You Owe

-- Taxes related to Managed Payments or your use of our or our Affiliates’ services, if applicable and required by law;
+- Taxes or other charges related to your use of our or our Affiliates’ services, if applicable and required by law; and

 Collection of the Owed Amounts may be carried out on a one-time, sporadic, or recurring basis by the following means:

 - Retaining such amounts from your current or future disbursements relating to any transactions that you may have in connection with any eBay account owned by you;